KhanhRomVN/OrbitAI/README.md

 ## 🌟 Overview

-OrbitAI transforms your VS Code into an intelligent coding workspace by connecting with Claude AI through a seamless WebSocket bridge.
+ZenChat transforms your VS Code into an intelligent coding workspace by connecting with Claude AI through a seamless WebSocket bridge.
 Organize your codebase into collections, get context-aware assistance, and maintain conversations across multiple Claude tabs - all without leaving your editor.

-### Why OrbitAI?
+### Why ZenChat?

 - 🎯 **Context-Aware**: Feed entire collections of files to Claude for better understanding
 - 💬 **Persistent Conversations**: Maintain conversation history across sessions